 The first step in saving money is to figure out which tax bracket you are in.
 Once you know your tax bracket, you may use clever strategies to move your income to areas with lower tax rates.

-How to Save Tax in Australia for Salaried Employees?
+How Salaried person or Employees can Save Tax in Australia

-Knowing the answer to “how a salaried person can save tax in Aus” can lower the amount of tax you pay on your income.
+Knowing the answer to “how a salaried person can save tax in Australia” can lower the amount of tax you pay on your income.

 Salary Sacrifice into Superannuation